utori-dev/template-react-app-prototype/README.md

 This template is ideal for prototypes, but includes more dependencies that are likely needed for your individual use case.

+This template is quite restrictive to encourage good practices, even while prototyping.
+Feel free to remove these restrictions if you decide they are unnecessary.

+## Structure

+### `store/`

+This directory manages the app state.
+It exports utilities to interact with the app state and it should be the only directory to know about the store's implementation.

+### `ui/`

+This is for presentational components.
+It should not import any utilities from `views/` or `store/`.
+It should also not know about the routes.

+### `views/`

+This is for connected and routed components.
+It can import from `ui/` and `store/` as needed.
+Components in this directory will likely know about the current routing.

 ## Scripts

+### Generate: `npm run generate:<type> -- [name]`

+To generate new code, run `npm run generate:ui -- foo-bar` or `npm run generate:view -- foo-bar`.

+The generated code will be in `src/ui/` or `src/views/`.

 ### Build: `npm run build`